• Skip to primary navigation

 • Gradually whisk in cooled honey mixture.

-• In another bowl, combine dry ingredients: all purpose flour, baking powder, baking soda, cinnamon, orange zest and salt.
+• In another bowl, combine dry ingredients: oat or all purpose flour, almond flour, baking powder, baking soda, cinnamon, orange zest and salt.
 Gradually and slowly whisk dry ingredients in with the wet until just combined (you can keep doing all this in a standing mixer).

 • Pour batter into prepared cake pans.
 Transfer them onto a baking sheet and bake at 350 F until a toothpick inserted in the middle comes out clean: 20-30 minutes for mini cakes, 40 minutes for a loaf pan cake, or 50-60 for a bundt cake.